henrik1235/avr-netino/libraries/ethercard/README.md

     SO  - Pin 50
     SI  - Pin 51
     CS  - Pin 53 # Selectable with the ether.begin() function
-    # The default CS pin defaults to 8, so you have to set it on a mega:
-    ether.begin(sizeof Ethernet::buffer, mymac, 53)

 ## Support